The Onion: Onion Radio News

 The Onion Radio News was an audio podcast/radio show produced by The Onion from 1999 and 2009.
 The core voice of the podcast was that of a fictional newsreader named "Doyle Redland" who was voiced by Pete S. Mueller.
 At its peak Onion Radio News was picked up by the Westwood One radio network as well as Audible.com.

-Onion Public Radio
+Onion Public Radio podcasts

 On February 5, 2018, The Onion published its first podcast, titled A Very Fatal Murder.
 It was released in six parts and parodies other true crime podcasts such as Serial and My Favorite Murder.
 The story follows Onion Public Radio reporter David Pascall (voiced by David Sidorov) as he tries to investigate the murder of a 17-year-old girl named Hayley Price in the fictional town of Bluff Springs, Nebraska.

-On January 16, 2020, The Onion expanded its podcast formula to include The Topical, a news podcast which parodies the style and format of NPR drive-time news broadcasts.
+On January 16, 2020, The Onion expanded its podcast formula to include The Topical, in a partnership with Sony Music.
+The Topical was a satirical news podcast which parodies the style and format of NPR drive-time news broadcasts and The Daily by the New York Times.
+It was hosted by a fictional Leslie Price, with its final episode on May 20, 2021.